 With new and emerging technologies becoming increasingly integral to commercial disputes, the need for dynamic, responsive counsel is greater than ever.
 Our Technology barristers provide unparalleled advocacy and advice on intersecting commercial areas, including banking and finance, construction, energy and shipping.

-For further information or assistance please contact Stewart Gibbs or Billy Griffiths:
+For further information or assistance on our technology practice please contact Senior Clerk, Stewart Gibbs or Practice Directors, Billy Griffiths and Will Jackman.

 For help and advice talk to a member of our clerking team.
 They can advise on the best options for your matter.